EOSIO/welcome/docs/35_eosio-guides/10_installation-guides.md

 link_text: Installation Guides
 ---

 The `EOSIO platform` can be installed using binary files released by Block.one or you can get the open source code and build the binary files locally.
-This section provide installation instructions using binary files.
-To see if your environment is supported see our list of [supported environments.](../02_supported-operating-systems)
+This section provides installation instructions using binary files.

 [[info]]
 | If you are new to EOSIO, we recommended you install the [EOSIO Prebuilt Binaries.](https://developers.eos.io/manuals/eos/latest/install/install-prebuilt-binaries)